Gestational Carrier

 - Uterine Abnormalities: Such as severe fibroids, uterine scarring, or Asherman’s syndrome.

-- Recurrent Pregnancy Loss: Multiple, unexplained miscarriages may lead to recommending a GC.
+- Recurrent Pregnancy Loss: Multiple, unexplained miscarriages may lead to your provider recommending use of a GC.

-- High-Risk Obstetric History: Prior second-trimester losses or multiple premature births may make pregnancy unsafe.
+- High-Risk Obstetric History: Prior second-trimester losses or multiple premature births that may make pregnancy unsafe.

 Michigan’s Legal Status: Effective 2025